 - BloombergNEF has developed a weighted framework to guide biodiversity restoration and preservation funding priorities to maximize impact.
-This framework comprises three indicators of countries that would benefit from external funding and intervention: the presence of biodiversity, value of ecosystem services provided by nature, and degree to which these resources face threats which can be overcome by support or intervention. - A biodiversity funding priority region will have a high degree of species richness, endemism, or rarity providing unvalued or under-valued ecosystem services that support the local and global economy.
-It is located within a jurisdiction that lacks the financial means or authority to protect the resource from human population pressures, extractive and agricultural industries, or illegal trade. - Lower funding priorities include regions lacking biodiversity, where the ecosystem services do not support economic activity, where the host nation has sufficient financial resources to manage the nature loss themselves, or where funding outcomes could be diluted by corruption. - The weighted scores were last updated in 1H 2023.
+This framework comprises three indicators of countries that would benefit from external funding and intervention: the presence of biodiversity, value of ecosystem services provided by nature, and degree to which these resources face threats which can be overcome by support or intervention. - An ideal candidate for biodiversity funds will have a high degree of species richness, endemism, or rarity providing unvalued or under-valued ecosystem services that support the local and global economies.
+It would be located in a region that lacks the financial or jurisdictional means to protect the resource from human population pressures, extractive and agricultural industries, or illegal trade. - Lower funding priorities include regions lacking biodiversity, where the ecosystem services do not support economic activity, where the host nation has sufficient financial resources to manage the nature loss themselves, or where funding outcomes could be diluted by corruption.